Professor of Media, Culture, and Communication

 Phone: 212 998 5725

 Mirzoeff is considered one of the founders of the academic discipline of visual culture in books like An Introduction to Visual Culture (1999/2009) and The Visual Culture Reader (1998/2002/2012).
 Currently, he is working on a project entitled The Space of Revolution #BlackLivesMatter to be published as a free e-book by the Institute of Contemporary Arts, Miami and as a limited edition print book with artwork by Carl Pope from NAME Publications.

 His book The Right to Look: A Counterhistory of Visuality (2011) won the Anne Friedberg Award for Innovative Scholarship from the Society of Cinema and Media Studies in 2013.

-Mirzoeff is Deputy Director of the International Association for Visual Culture.
+Mirzoeff was Deputy Director of the International Association for Visual Culture from 2011-2016.

 Since 2013, he has been Visiting Professor of Visual Culture at Middlesex University, London.